chpc-tech-eval/scc/tutorial1/README.md

   - [ ] Understand how to satisfy Linux Package Dependencies,
   - [ ] Download and unpack files using a terminal,
   - [ ] Editing Makefiles,
-  - [ ] Compiling Sourcefiles to produce an Executable Binary,
+  - [ ] Compiling Sourcefiles to produce an Executable Binary, and
-  - [ ] Understanding the basics of the Linux Shell Environment, and
+  - [ ] Understanding the basics of the Linux Shell Environment.
-  - [ ] Understanding the basic tuning required to successfully run a benchmark in your environment.

 # Network Primer